Lon Nol: Political views

 Despite his actions in deposing Sihanouk, Nol was a firm believer in traditional Cambodian hierarchy: after Sihanouk had been removed he prostrated himself at the Queen Mother's feet to ask forgiveness.
-He termed his ideology, a blend of chauvinist nationalism and mysticism, "Neo-Khmerism".
+He termed his ideology, a blend of nationalism and mysticism, "Neo-Khmerism".
 He expressed an ambition of reuniting the ethnic Khmers of Cambodia with the Khmer Krom of the Mekong Delta and the Khmer Surin of Thailand, projecting a state of "thirty million" Khmers by the year 2020.
 Asking his followers to embrace the traditions of what he referred to as Mon-Khmer "holy warriors" (yuthesel), he also encouraged them to refer to him as their "Black Papa", a name referring to the dark skin considered to be the sign of an "authentic" Khmer.
 In late life, Nol referred to himself as a "black Khmer" and sought to deny the fact that he had partial Chinese ancestry.

 Family

-His younger brother, Lon Nil was killed by pro-Sihanouk workers during Cambodian coup of 1970.
-Another younger brother, Lon Non worked as Minister of Interior and Ambassador-at-large for the Khmer Republic, and was executed by Khmer Rouge after the Fall of Phnom Penh.
+His younger brother, Lon Nil was killed by pro-Sihanouk workers during the Cambodian coup of 1970.
+Another younger brother, Lon Non worked as Minister of Interior and Ambassador-at-large for the Khmer Republic, and was executed by the Khmer Rouge on the orders of Angkar after the fall of Phnom Penh in April 1975.
 His grandnephew is French kickboxer Antoine Pinto, grandson of his brother Lon Non.

 His son, Lon Rith, established the Khmer Republican Party in 2006.